 It is true that Apple discontinued the iPhone 8 in April 2020, and up until that time, the phone was an easy recommendation.
 After all, it had been the sole phone with a smaller form factor and a home button for Touch ID.
 Recommending an iPhone 8 or iPhone 8 Plus may have gotten a bit trickier now that the second-generation iPhone SE has been released, but the iPhone SE will cost you.

-The iPhone SE sells new for $399.99 for the 64GB model, and newish unlocked models are currently averaging between $360 – $514 on Swappa.
-That certainly isn’t a bad price for a current-generation iPhone, but you can get an unlocked 64GB iPhone 8 (in Mint or Good) condition for a little over $200 right now.
+The iPhone SE sells new for $399.99 for the 64GB model, and newish unlocked models are currently averaging between $299 – $369 on Swappa.
+That certainly isn’t a bad price for a current-generation iPhone, but you can get an unlocked 64GB iPhone 8 (in Mint or Good) condition for about $200 right now.